Church of All Saints, Aston cum Aughton

-The Church of All Saints is the parish church of Aston cum Aughton in South Yorkshire, England.
+The Church of All Saints is a 12th-century parish church of Aston cum Aughton, located in the village of Aston in South Yorkshire, England.
 It is a Church of England church in the Diocese of Sheffield.
-The building is a Grade I listed building and dates back the 12th century.
+The building was remodelled in the late 14th and 15th centuries, and the chancel was rebuilt in the 19th century.
+The building is a Grade I listed building.